Abrahamjm8/First-Repo01/Notes/Java-Intro.md

 # Interfaces
 If classes are blueprints for objects, Interfaces are more like conrtact agreements for classes.
 If a class "implements" an interface it is like an agreement has been made that the class will have to implement the features of the interface.
 Interfaces are also unique in that a class can implement multiple interfaces, whereas classes can only extend only one other class.

+## Abstract Class vs Interface
+if you only need to share methods then use an interfaces: if you also need to share fields (vars) then use an abstract class